|Freerails IS ACCEPTING new Members ... To join Freerails ... See how to Register as a Member in the 'Joining Freerails' Forum|

 From end to end the model takes up 3 feet 7 inches or a little over 109 cm for the rest of the world.

-I will try to post on another thread that I had already started but ended up being in the wrong location because I didn't know what I was doing.
+I will try to post on another thread that I had already started but in the wrong location because I didn't know what I was doing.

 - - - - - - -